 Few tools are as powerful as the metronome for developing good time.
 The exercises here will help you greatly develop your sense of time and make you a better musician in the process.
 Take time to practice them patiently, slowly at first, and try to have fun.
 Till next time.

-Need help switching chords?
-Check out The Chord Switching Game.
+If you're a Real Guitar Success Academy member, check out the lesson The Chord Switching Game.
 You'll have fun while I lead you through a series of progressive sessions.
 AND you'll develop the skill of changing chords quickly and easily.
-If you’re a Real Guitar Academy member, log in first, then click on this link below: